Why Investors Are Eyeing Tractor Supply Co (TSCO): The Key Drive

 - Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability and momentum, and a slightly lower but still strong financial strength rank, GuruFocus assigned Tractor Supply Co the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability, growth, and momentum, and a slightly lower rank in financial strength and GF Value, GuruFocus assigned Tractor Supply Co the GF Score of 96 out of 100, which signals the highest outperformance potential.

 Understanding Tractor Supply Co Business

 Tractor Supply Co is the largest operator of retail farm and ranch stores in the United States, targeting recreational farmers and ranchers with minimal exposure to commercial and industrial farm operations.
-With a market cap of $27.09 billion and sales of $14.56 billion, the company operates 2,216 of its namesake banners in 49 states, including 81 Orscheln Farm and Home stores (rebranded as Tractor Supply), along with 198 Petsense by Tractor Supply stores.
-Stores are generally concentrated in rural communities, as opposed to urban and suburban areas.
-In fiscal 2022, revenue consisted primarily of livestock and pet (50%), hardware, tools, and truck (19%), and seasonal gift and toy (21%).
+With a market cap of $27.48 billion and sales of $14.56 billion, the company operates 2,216 Tractor Supply stores across 49 states, including 81 Orscheln Farm and Home stores (rebranded as Tractor Supply), and 198 Petsense by Tractor Supply stores.
+Tractor Supply Co's stores are predominantly located in rural communities, and in fiscal 2022, revenue was primarily derived from livestock and pet (50%), hardware, tools, and truck (19%), and seasonal gift and toy (21%).

 Financial Strength Breakdown